compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 28

-Install an old version of VCFtools (disclaimer, this is old! this version is ok for teaching purposes, but please consider installing an up-to-date verson for handling your data in the future) you can download from `https://sourceforge.net/projects/vcftools/files/vcftools_0.1.13.tar.gz/download` using `make`.
+Install an old version of VCFtools (disclaimer, this is old! this version is convenient for teaching purposes, but please consider installing an up-to-date verson for handling your data in the future).

+To download the old version, please use the URL `https://sourceforge.net/projects/vcftools/files/vcftools_0.1.13.tar.gz/download` and compile using `make`.
 The path you can choose, but you can use for instance `~/course/soft/`.

 <details><summary>
 Answer